viviandotdev/ObsidianVault/+ Encounters/System Design/Design URL Shortener.md

 **Hash Function**
 Implement a hash function that hashes a long URL to a 7-character string.
 We can use well-known hash functions such as SHA-1 or MD5 to compute a unique hash of the given URL.

-If we use the MD5 hash function, it will produce a very long hash value (128 bits).
-In Hexadecimal, the hash value will still be 32 characters long.
+Use the SHA-256 hash function, it will produce a very long hash value Take the output and encode using base62 encoding scheme (compact representation) To shorten this, just take the first N characters as our short code.
-To shorten this, just take the first 7 characters of the resulting hash value.
 	However, this can lead to collisions.
 To resolve collisions, we can recursively append a predefined string until the collision is resolved.

 ![[URL Shortening]]
 ### Redirecting the URL